Welcome to this beginner’s guide of blogging!

 6. Grab your social media handles

-Making your blog looking all nice and polished is just the first step of blogging.
+Making your blog look all nice and polished is just the first step of blogging.
 The second is publishing your content via WordPress.
 The third -and most important- is getting the word out about it.
 Everyone who’s anyone is on at least one social media channel, even if it’s just a placeholder or profile they don’t use often.

 But, no one will know about your awesome blog if you don’t start talking and sharing about it!
 Personally, my Instagram account became popular among my friends and then among other language assistants around Spain.
 It was mainly because I was liking and commenting on other people’s accounts or using the group hashtag.
 (Social media marketing is a whole nother topic so I’ll stop there.)
 The point is I started sharing personal content, photos, and thoughts, which led to more sharing.
 I guess that’s how a person becomes popular?